 Finally, Luther pulls the term "faith" out of this long tradition and gives it a thorough workout.
 His conclusion is that faith is not belief or any achievement of human mind or body.
 Faith is a gift of God, and this gift is our essential nature that trusts with our whole heart in God's trustworthiness.
-Luther states that this Final

-Reality that meets us in every event is doing all things well.
-"There is no greater honoring of this Final Reality," says Luther, "than attributing to this Final Realty trustworthiness."
+Luther states that the Final Reality that meets us in every event is doing all things well.
+"There is no greater honoring of this Final Reality," says Luther, "than attributing to this Final Reality trustworthiness."
 Such an understanding of faith is not unique to Luther.
-Such faith is witnessed by many memorable men and women of the post-Aquinas late Christendom period, such as Julian of Norwich before Luther, John Calvin and other Reformation figures after Luther, Teresa of Avila and John of the Cross in Spanish monasticism, and later John Wesley and Jonathan Edwards..
+Such faith is witnessed to by many other memorable men and women, such as Julian of Norwich before Luther, and after Luther by John Calvin and other Reformation figures.
+We also find this view of faith in the Spanish monasticism of Teresa of Avila and John of the Cross, as well as still later in John Wesley and Jonathan Edwards.

 So did Christianity compromise with the Roman Empire, or did that fourth century Roman Empire do most of the compromising with Christianity?
-Here is one tiny example: a hundred years after Constantine's edict, the conversion of Augustine's best friend to Christianity was entangled with breaking that man's addiction to the violent entertainment taking place in the Roman games.
-In time, Christianity at least moderated that sort of entertainment.
+It was certainly both.
+Here is one example Rome compromising with Christianity: a hundred years after Constantine's edict, the conversion of Augustine's best friend to Christianity was entangled with breaking that man's addiction to the violent entertainment taking place in the Roman games.
+Over time, Christianity moderated that sort of entertainment.
+Joisting contests sometimes killed someone, but killing was not the game.

-As Christianity became more dominant, many deep changes took place, such as a widespread replacement of the Roman form of slavery with the much more humane role of serf.
-The medieval serf enjoyed far less freedom than citizens of a contemporary democracy, but for the bottom-rung members who lived in the early Roman empire, such changes were huge.
+As Christianity became more dominant, many deep changes took place, such as the widespread replacement of the Roman form of slavery with the much more humane role of serf.
+A medieval serf enjoyed far less freedom than most citizens of a contemporary democracy, but for bottom-rung members in the early Roman empire, such changes were a huge upgrade.
 I give the Christian presence credit for this.

-Roman-style patriarchy was also moderated, I believe, by the Christian presence.
+I also believe that Roman-style patriarchy was somewhat moderated by the Christian presence.
 The ministries of Jesus and Paul attracted many women to a new freedom and respect.
-Before Constantine's edict the status of women had already been largely reversed in compliance with the general society.
-Yet many women kept rising to remarkable status within the general society.
+Also, through the development of women's religious orders many lower class women kept rising to remarkable status within the general society.
 Women like Hildegard of Bingham were not elected pope, but they were major educators and powerful inspiration for both popes and laity.
 Julian of Norwich, and Teresa of Avila, also made enormous contributions.
-These women had to renounce family life and become monastics in order to reach their potential.
-This necessity witnessed to the enduring power of the patriarchy, but it also witnessed to the power of Christianity for the lives of women.
+Most of these women had to renounce family life and become monastics in order to reach their potential.
+Such limitations witnessed to the enduring power of the patriarchy, but the presence of Christianity did improve the lives of many women.

-Of course, patriarchy was not done away with in Medieval Europe, but various forms of fresh air were provided for some women.
-Also, ruthless backlashes of patriarchal oppression took place in period two as they still do in period three.
+But of course, patriarchy was not done away with in Medieval Europe.
+Furthermore, ruthless backlashes of patriarchal oppression took place in period two as they still do today in period three.
 Nevertheless, it can be argued that the presence of Christian faith moderated patriarchy in spite of the fact that many Christians have further aggravated this ancient malady.
-Such mere moderation can seem minimal today when a thoroughgoing liberation of women in underway, but to those who lived in those earlier centuries, it may not have seemed minimal.
-But however these complex historical struggle are evaluated, the deep currents of the Christian revelation give period three a thoroughgoing encouragement to end the patriarchal nightmare.
+Moderation is too little today: we are called to a thoroughgoing liberation of women.
+Nevertheless, the deep currents of the Christian revelation made a difference in period two and has provided period three with encouragement to end the patriarchal nightmare.
+Modern feminists can count the prophetic emphasis in ancient Judaism and Christianity as encouragement for their more thoroughgoing feminist revolution.